2002 Sandown 500

-The 2002 Sandown 500 was an Australian motor race for Production Cars which drew its entries from those competing in the Australian Nations Cup Championship and Australian GT Production Car Championship.
+The 2002 Sandown 500 was an Australian motor race for Production Cars.
+Organised by Procar Australia, it drew its entries from those competing in the Australian Nations Cup Championship and Australian GT Production Car Championship.
 It was the second Sandown 500 since the former touring car endurance race was revived for production cars and would be the last as Sandown would regain the rights to the 500 kilometre V8 Supercar race the following year.

 The race, which was the 35th Sandown 500 endurance race was held at Sandown Raceway in Melbourne, Victoria, Australia on 8 September 2002.
 It was won by Paul Stokell and Anthony Tratt driving a Lamborghini Diablo GTR.